wlerin/feralfilehosting/Feral Wiki/Software/Multiple instances - rtorrent and rutorrent/readme.md

 **5:** Start rtorrent in a screen using the unique `rtorrent.rc` for this instance.
 **6:** Create a file called `~/multirtru.restart.txt` in your slot root that contains the restart command for any custom installation you have created.
 **7:** If you are using nginx it will also create the `rpc` info required to use transdroid with this custom installation.
+**8:** Lets you delete a custom installation and all associated files and folders and reloads Apache/Nginx

 It will **NOT** damage your existing installation or overwrite custom instances if the same suffix is used.